Should you ever need surgery, you won't have to travel far to find expertise you can trust.

 General surgeries.
 Our general surgeons perform a wide range of procedures.
-These include all types of hernia repairs, colon surgeries and colonoscopies, biopsies, breast cancer lumpectomies and mastectomies, wound care surgeries, and skin lesion and mass removals.
+These include all types of hernia repairs, biopsies, breast cancer lumpectomies and mastectomies, wound care surgeries, and skin lesion and mass removals.

 Orthopedic surgeries.
 Orthopedic surgeons at HGH perform hip and knee replacements, ACL reconstructions, and much more.

 Gynecologic surgeries.
 These include hysterectomies, procedures to treat stress urinary incontinence, and tubal ligations.

 Podiatric surgeries.
 HGH podiatrists perform a variety of foot and ankle surgeries.

 Urology procedures.
 These include laser kidney stone surgery and prostate surgeries.

 Pain management.
 Our surgeons perform pain-relieving procedures such as nerve ablations, nerve stimulator implants, and injections.

 Cardiology services.
 Our cardiologists provide services such as TEE and pacemaker insertions.